jgnewman/cream-and-sugar/README.md

 separated out into two variables: `hd`, which indicates the first item in the array and `tl` which captures the remaining array items.

-#### When to use `end`

-Before moving on, let's talk about one other thing that you've hopefully picked up on already.
-CnS tries to let you remove clutter wherever possible.
-As such, there are no curly braces surrounding "blocks".
-Those are reserved for object syntax.
-Instead, blocks tend to begin with either an arrow or a keyword.

-If the block begins with a keyword like `def` or `cond`, it will always be closed out with the keyword `end`.

-If the block begins with an arrow, you have the option to take a shortcut.
-When the block only contains 1 expression, you can put that expression on the same line as the arrow and avoid any closing delimiters.
-When it needs multiple expressions, list them all on their own lines and use `end` to close the block.

 #### Locking down arities

 You may have noticed that defining a function in this way requires that you